woojoo666/arcana-notes/notes9.md

 ### Unary Operators and Ambiguity V - Revised Rules to Resolve Ambiguity

 * actually I think no matter how we design these rules it will be sorta confusing
-* whether we allow binary operators in space-delimited lists, or not
+* whether we allow binary operators in spaced lists, or not
 * or if the presence of a binary op automatically makes the entire thing an expression

 * either way, what's important is that it's always possible to make it unambiguous and not confusing